 The Death of Sir Richard Lane, and his Request on Behalf of his Son

 Interestingly, the Jersey Diarist Jean Chevalier relates that “Milord Keeper” (Sir Richard Lane, whose patent as Lord Keeper had been renewed under Charles II) strongly opposed the king’s plan, apparently (and presciently) concerned that it would fail with disastrous result.
-But the 19-year-old king was set to his course, and in the Spring of 1650, King Charles II moved on from Jersey for Brest to pursue his ambition.
+But the 19-year-old king was set to his course, and in the Spring of 1650, King Charles II moved on from Jersey to pursue his ambition.

 In the chaos of the times, the burial was apparently not recorded in the church records, and the intended memorial over his tomb was forgotten.
 Soon, an account of the funeral in the pages of the local vingtenier’s diary (Jean Chevalier) was the only record of Sir Richard Lane’s passing.